REACH Advocacy was born in 2015 when a group of citizens said NO to leaving the homeless out in the cold.

 In the winter of 2016 – 17 we opened BRIDGE Home on Ontario Street as an emergency shelter.
 On average we housed over 40 men and women per night during the winter.
 Many of our guests were placed in permanent housing.

 In November 2017 in cooperation with Dimitri House Inc, and the support of many volunteers we opened a new REACH Home for the winter of 2017-18.
-The Home closed on April 18 after a successful season.
+The Home closed on April 18 after hosting 115 male and 50 female guests, approximately 40% of whom transitioned to appropriate housing.
 Click here to see what REACH Home looked like.

 Our story doesn’t end here.
 Please join us, and help us write a new chapter for Rochester’s homeless population.